-This is considered the first step for an early stage startup.
-During this stage, the founding team comes up with an idea and builds a concise business plan to explain the program.
-I strongly suggest startup entrepreneurs answer the document the following during the ideation and business formation stage to get their thoughts in order.
+This is considered the first step for an early-stage startup.
+During this stage, the founding team develops an idea and builds a concise business plan to explain the program.

 Now go through the following questions to solidify your initial business goals:

 - Are you working on this business full time?
 If not, why not?

 - Do you have specific domain knowledge that would give you a competitive advantage to build this company?

 - Why do you want to start this company?
 Consider the following questions: What problem are you looking to solve?
 Why do you want to solve this problem now?
 Have you thought through the personal and professional implications of becoming an entrepreneur?

 - What kind of company do you want to build?

 - What are the goals of the company over the next 12-24 months?

 - Do you have a co-founder?
 What is their role?

 - Do you have a concise business plan that outlines the structure and future growth of your business?
 Check out this post for step-by-step instructions on crafting a business plan.